WHITE PAPER

 Incorporating IQ and EQ into recruitment practices

-Accounting firms can use several best practices to gauge new hires’ emotional intelligence:
+Let’s have a look at some best practices that accounting firms can use to gauge new hires’ emotional intelligence:

-• Use behavioral interview techniques to understand how candidates have applied their emotional intelligence in past professional situations.
+• Use behavioral interview techniques to assess how candidates have applied their emotional intelligence in past professional situations.

 • Ask questions that assess problem-solving abilities, adaptability, and interpersonal communication skills.

-• Evaluate the candidate’s ability to explain complex financial concepts in a clear and understandable manner.
+• Evaluate the candidate’s ability to explain complex financial concepts clearly and understandably.

 • Gauge the capacity to analyze data, identify patterns, and make strategic recommendations.